-Each character sprite in FF3usME consists of 17 sprite animations and 13 static poses, for a total of 46 static poses (~92 if we count flipped poses) and a maximum of 181 different tiles making those poses.
-Each pose consists of 6 tiles.
-Many tiles are used in more than one pose, and modifying the tile will affect every pose that uses it.
-The animations shown in FF3usME are intended to give the spriter a feel for how the different poses look when the character is in motion.
-For example, several animations show what it looks like when the character is walking.
-Though there are 17 specific animations shown in FF3usME, the different poses can be strung together in any order in FF6's cutscenes, allowing a much larger number of animations in the game itself.
-However, the pose and tile counts above are exact.
+Each character sprite in FF3usME consist of 17 sprites animations and 13 static poses, at total of 46 static poses (~92 if we count flipped poses) and a maximum of 181 different tiles making those poses.
+Each pose consist of 6 tiles.
+Many tiles repeat in different poses.
+This animation count is only a reference for sprite editing in FF3usME, it does not represent all the possibilities of the game.
+However the poses and tiles counts are exact as per what the game has.

-FF3usME has 2 kind of animation: three pose animations following a 1-2-1-3 pattern and two pose animations following a 1-2 pattern.
-There are 5 three pose animations and 12 two pose animations.
-A FF3usME animation table and pose table with corresponding tile IDs (on images) are available:
+FF3usME has 2 kind of animation: three poses animations following a 1-2-1-3 pattern and two poses animations following a 1-2 pattern.
+There are 5 three poses animations and 12 two poses animations.
+A FF3usME animations table and poses table with corresponding tiles IDs (on images) are available: